YonSci/gdp-nowcasting-ml/_episodes/00-python-environment.md

 ## Activities:
 - Hands-on installation of Python/Anaconda.
-- Setting up Jupyter Notebook and running a simple script.
+- Setting up Jupyter Notebook.
-- Participants will create a virtual environment and install required libraries  (NumPy, Pandas, Matplotlib, scikit-learn, etc.).
+- Create a virtual environment using conda and pip and install required libraries  (NumPy, Pandas, Matplotlib, scikit-learn, etc.).
-- Using Google Colab
+- learn how to use Google Colab which provides Jupyter notebook environment with support for Python.